Getting to Work During the Seattle Summer of Soccer

 Sounder:

-- Additional trains and schedule adjustments will be in place for match days with departures timed to arrive before kickoff and return trips scheduled about an hour after matches conclude.
+• Additional trains and schedule adjustments will be in place for match days, with departures timed to arrive before kickoff and return trips scheduled up to approximately an hour after matches conclude.

 Streetcar: